Check TPM Chip windows 11

 • Moving into the second method, for this, you’ll need a few MBs of internet data.
 First, download the PC Heath Check App.

-• Now install the app, similarly, you install other applications with allowing all the permissions.
+• Now install the app; similarly, you install other applications by allowing all the permissions.

-• Now open the app, and you’ll find one Check now option on the first page of the app with the title Introducing Windows 11.
+• Now open the app, and you’ll find one Check Now option on the first page titled Introducing Windows 11.

 pc health check

-• Click on it, it will now tell you that whether your system is eligible for Windows 11 or not.
+• Click on it; it will now tell you whether your system is eligible for Windows 11 or not.
 If eligible, it means your PC/Laptop has a TPM chip.

-Also note that the PC health check app is having some issues with custom-built PCs, so if you have a custom-built PC, then try the first method, it will work properly.
-The PC Health Check app sometimes denies the request on custom-built PCs even it has a TPM chip.
-Further, if your system doesn’t have a TPM chip, it can be both added or enabled manually, you can connect with the manufacturer for more details and there are different methods of different systems and manufacturers.
+Also, note that the PC health check app is having some issues with custom-built PCs, so if you have a custom-built PC, try the first method; it will work properly.
+The PC Health Check app sometimes denies the request on custom-built PCs, even if it has a TPM chip.
+Further, if your system doesn’t have a TPM chip, it can be added or enabled manually.
+You can connect with the manufacturer for more details, and there are different methods of different systems and manufacturers.

 Leave a Reply